 Top Reasons Why Karela must be in your Diet

 Bitter Melon, As a fruit that also has healthy properties of a vegetable, bitter melon contains a wide variety of Nutrients.
-The Bitter Melon/Bitter gourd is known as Karela in Hindi, Kakarakai in Telugu.
+The Bitter Melon/Bitter gourd is known as Karela in Hindi, and Kakarakai in Telugu.
 This karela helps in controlling diabetes.
 It has been identified by many cultures as having great medicinal value.
-In this article, We also tell how to make karela more palatable.

 Nutritional Benefits of Karela/Bitter gourd:

 Bitter gourd is a good source of vitamins and minerals such as iron, magnesium, potassium, zinc, and vitamins like A, C, E, B1, B2, B3, and B9.
 It is rich in calcium and beta-carotene.
 Bitter gourd contains various anti-oxidants like phenol, flavonoid, and other anti-inflammatory compounds.

 It helps in lowering the bad cholesterol levels, thus helping in reducing the risk of cardiovascular disease and stroke.
 It also boosts the immune system, enhances respiratory health, improves skin health, and contains anti-aging properties.

 Great for diabetics

 Karela contains a polypeptide, an insulin-like compound called charantin, which has anti-diabetic properties.
 These components usually help in lowering blood sugar levels.
 It also helps to prevent unpredictable insulin spikes and drops by regulating the metabolism and utilizing the consumed sugar levels.
 Bitter gourd serves as a hypoglycemic agent.
 It is a great source of soluble fiber and is low in the glycemic index, which helps in reducing the blood sugar level.